-Our school makes use of National TenTen RSHE programme, approved by governors, and we buy into their resources to support teaching and awareness in school for Teaching about relationships, sex and health.
-This includes teacher training modules on the RSHE topics and non-statutory implementation guidance.
+Our school makes use of the national Ten Ten RSHE programme, approved by governors, and we buy into their resources to support teaching and awareness in school for teaching about relationships, sex and health.
+This includes teacher training modules on the RHSE topics and non-statutory implementation guidance.